RootlessAgrarian/mappingguide/docs/fundamentals/3_testing.md

 **hint:** On Jack's machine, the loading screen does not appear immediately.
 ALT+TAB out and back in and the game should load nearly instantly.
 De's version did not have this issue.

 **warning:** There's a tempting "Run" button in the editor toolbar.
 Beware of it.
 Remember that this button runs the *last loaded version of the game* (from your mod file), **not** the current (editing in progress) version of the map you are seeing in the editor window.
 You may be tempted to Save, then Run -- and if you've used other game editors like Unity, this makes perfect sense -- but this would be a bad idea because SCS Map Editor does not work like Unity.
-You must restart the game and load your freshly packaged mod to make your map changes reloadable/playable.
+You must restart the game (or the editor) and load your freshly packaged mod to make your map changes reloadable/playable.
 Read the next section carefully...

 ![in-game](img/3_ingame.jpg)